tIsGoud/Tasmota-on-WEMOS/README.md

-# tasmota-on-wemos
+# Tasmota on WEMOS

-Install Tasmota software on a WeMos D1 mini (pro) with PlatformIO
+Install Tasmota software on a WEMOS D1 mini (pro) with PlatformIO.